 Because age discrimination is prevalent in hiring in the US & Canada, we recommend leaving off any jobs that ended before 2005.
 Or more precisely, summarizing them all by title and company name in the “prior experiences” section of your resume.

-The next decade prior to those five years are relevant, but less so.
+The decade prior to those five years is relevant, but less so.
 The ten years leading up to this most recent time period is the time during which you developed your capabilities, matured as a professional and manager, and cut your teeth in dozens of different situations.
 Hiring managers like to see this background as it helps them understand the past half-decade even better.

 Experience beyond 16 years ago is simply not relevant to the hiring manager today.
 It’s ancient history that has little to do with your ability to perform in a job today.
 The work that you did and the tools that you used are not applicable to the challenges of today.
 And your performance in those long-ago jobs isn’t linked to your likely performance in your next job with your future employer.

-We never hear from recruiters or employers “The reason the person is getting the interview is because of their terrific experience in 2002 with…” or “What this candidate achieved in 1997 is awesome, and exactly the type of person we need at our company today.”
+We never hear recruiters or employers say, “The reason the person is getting the interview is because of their terrific experience in 2002 with…” or “What this candidate achieved in 1997 is awesome, and exactly the type of person we need at our company today.”